Leadership endowments advance Barrow's world-class care

 - Najafi Family Chair in Neurosurgical Oncology, held by Dr. Nader Sanai

 - Karsten Solheim Chair for Dementia, held by Dr. Anna Burke

 - Robert Greening Chair for Neuroscience Research, held by Dr. Elliott Mufson

 - Sonntag Spine Chair, held by Dr. Juan Uribe

-Continued investments in endowed chairs will strengthen Barrow’s ability to recruit and retain top brain specialists and scientists—who, in turn, bring new research projects into our community, creating jobs, enhancing the local economy and improving healthcare here and beyond.
+Continued investments in endowed chairs will strengthen Barrow’s ability to recruit and retain top brain and spine specialists and scientists—who, in turn, bring new research projects into our community, creating jobs, enhancing the local economy and improving healthcare here and beyond.
 Supporting an endowed chair is actually one of the most powerful ways of impacting our ability to save lives.